At a Glance

 ✨Demonstrate Problem-Solving Skills

 Be ready to discuss how you've tackled challenges in previous roles.
-Employers value practical problem solvers, so think of scenarios where you had to make quick decisions or adapt to changing regulations.
+Employers are looking for practical problem solvers, so think of scenarios where you successfully navigated complex issues.

 ✨Engage with the Company’s Vision

 Research the company’s approach to building control and their commitment to safety and sustainability.
-Showing that you align with their values and are excited about their projects can set you apart from other candidates.
+Showing that you align with their values and goals can set you apart from other candidates.